WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 _**Full node by default & block filters over tor**_

 Wasabi checks if there is a local Tor instance installed, and if so, it uses this to onion-route all the traffic to and from the network.
-If Tor is not already installed, then it is installed automatically within Wasabi.
+If Tor is not already installed, then it is accessed automatically from within Wasabi.
 This means that by default, all network communication is secured from outside snooping and the IP address is hidden.

 In order to fully verify everything, running a full node is essential.
 If [bitcoind](https://github.com/bitcoin/bitcoin) is installed on the same computer as Wasabi, then it will automatically and by default connect to the full node.
 It is also possible to connect Wasabi to a remote full node on another computer by specifying the local IP address or Tor hidden service in the settings.
-Now Wasabi pulls the verified blocks from the full node, and it also broadcasts the transactions to the P2P network from this full node.
+Then, Wasabi pulls the verified blocks from the full node, and it also broadcasts the transactions to the P2P network from this full node.

 However, even if no full node is installed, Wasabi has a light client mode based on [BIP 158 block filters](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients).
 When the user sends the extended public key, or a filter of all the addresses to the central server, then the server can **COMPLETELY** deanonymize the users.